Lloyd Chaser, LCSW

 Adria Gardner, LPC

-During my free time I enjoy spending time with family, learning how to use a sewing machine, knitting/crocheting, going to the movie theater, and binge-watching shows on Netflix.
+During her free time, she enjoys spending time with her two cats and 5-year-old son, learning how to use a sewing machine, knitting/crocheting, going to the movie theater, and binge-watching shows on Netflix.

 Jenny Marek, LCSW

-I am a Licensed Clinical Social Worker, and I have been working in the mental health field for about 12 years.
-I received my master’s degree in social work from VCU.
-I worked full time while attending graduate school.
-Although I have worked with children and adolescents in the past, my focus is primarily on working with adults.
-I work with a wide variety of presenting issues, which include: trauma, grief and loss, substance abuse, mental illness, life transition challenges, and a variety of other mental health issues and life stressors.
-I specifically attempt to help individuals recognize their strengths, and recognize the inherent abilities that they have to manage the overwhelming life stressors being presented.
-I am always grateful and honored when individuals allow me to be a part of their journey, and I am always struck by the resiliency and beauty within the human spirit.
-I use a variety of treatment modalities to help individuals meet their goals.
+Jenny is a Licensed Clinical Social Worker, and has worked in the mental health field for about 12 years.
+She received her master’s degree in social work from VCU and worked full time while attending graduate school.
+Although she has worked with children and adolescents in the past, her focus is primarily on working with adults.
+She works with a wide variety of presenting issues, which include: trauma, grief and loss, substance abuse, mental illness, life transition challenges, and a variety of other mental health issues and life stressors.
+She specifically attempts to help individuals recognize their strengths, and recognize the inherent abilities that they have to manage the overwhelming life stressors being presented.
+She is always grateful and honored when individuals allow her to be a part of their journey, and is always struck by the resiliency and beauty within the human spirit.
+She uses a variety of treatment modalities to help individuals meet their goals.

-When I am not working, I enjoy reading, writing, and spending quiet/relaxing time outside.
-I also love creating flower arrangements, and most recently I have been attempting to plant my own flower garden-pots.
+When she's not working, Jenny enjoys reading, writing, and spending quiet/relaxing time outside.
+She also loves creating flower arrangements, and most recently has been planting her own flower garden-pots.
 As with life, some of the seeds and plants are sprouting, and doing really well, and some are not, but the beauty is within the creation, and it’s all a process.

 7001 Jahnke Road, Richmond, VA 23225